-ATAR Calculator
+Predicted ATAR

-- Students will be given their predicted ATAR from Year 11 Semester 2 this week.
-Please discuss the predicted ATAR with your young person. - This provides them with an idea of the impact of moderation, standardisation and scaling on each course. - A predicted ATAR session will be provided on Wednesday outlining these processes and other important aspects that can have an impact on their final result.
+- Students will be given their predicted ATAR from Year 11 Semester 2 next week.
+Please discuss the predicted ATAR with your young person. - This provides them with an idea of the impact of moderation, standardisation and scaling on each course. - A predicted ATAR session will be provided on a Wednesday session outlining these processes and other important aspects that can have an impact on their final result.
 It's important that all ATAR students attend. - Students will also receive a predicted ATAR from Semester 1 in Year 12